Emanoil Băleanu: Downfall and death

 On January 23, a crowd comprising "thousands of people", grouped under N. T. Orășanu, marched on the Caimacam's home: "it appears that E. Băleanu fainted for fear that a revolution had started".
 A day later, the Divan elected Cuza, who was thus positioned to create the United Principalities—initially as a personal union, with himself as Domnitor.
 Băleanu left Wallachia during the union process, and in June 1859 had reached the Grand Duchy of Baden.
+Among his political adversaries, Bolliac was still viewed as ineligible due to the Caimacami's earlier verdict.
+He threatened to sue his three persecutors in August 1860, only to be told that there was no legal precedent for such a course of action.

-His final will, completed in March 1861, suggest that he no longer held, or considered relevant, any of his father's houses in Băleni; by 1873, these were in a state of advanced ruin.
-Băleanu died in 1862, and was buried at Bolintin-Deal, whose main church he had dedicated himself in 1856.
-Emanoil's widow Elena died in 1865.
-Ion Ghica was appointed executor, in which capacity he demanded a survey on the estates of Corbii and Vânătorii; in 1866–1867, his land dispute with the local peasants led the latter to riot.
+Băleanu's final will, completed in March 1861, suggests that he no longer held, or considered relevant, any of his father's houses in Băleni; by 1873, these were in a state of advanced ruin.
+He died in 1862, and was buried at Bolintin-Deal, whose main church he had dedicated himself in 1856.
+His widow Elena survived him until 1865.
+Ion Ghica was appointed their executor, in which capacity he demanded a survey on the estates of Corbii and Vânătorii; in 1866–1867, his land dispute with the local peasants led the latter to riot.
 This was contrasted by the situation in Bolintin-Deal, where, before and during the 1864 land reform, the Romanians and Romanies alike had purchased 80% of the land they had been assigned for work.
 Băleanu was also survived by his brother Nicolae (to 1868), by his sons Emanuel, who served in the Senate of Romania, and George; and by daughters Maria and Elena.
 His niece Zoe Hagi-Moscu (1819–1904) was the wife of politician Constantin N. Brăiloiu.